 (Fans of Detective Yin may be interested to see the first night of her partnership with Batman, but in my humble opinion, that was one of the more poorly-handled bits of the episode.)

-Sorry if this review seems a tad anemic for something that kicks off my return from a longer-than-expected hiatus, but I promise – there’ll be a real meaty one coming right up next.
-Speaking of which…
+Sorry if this review seems a tad anemic for something that kicks off my return from a longer-than-expected hiatus, but I promise – there’s a real meaty one coming up…

 Next: Riddle me this – how do you fix a villain with too much villainy?
 Stay tuned for what’s likely to be a pompous, 3000-word essay on the matter.
 Maybe with a review thrown in there if I have time.